shawnmckinney/fortress-saml-demo/README.md

  3. You will be redirected to the Identity Provider's website.
 Here' you'll enter the **User Name**, **Password** values entered during the [REGISTER-SSOCIRCLE.md](REGISTER-SSOCIRCLE.md) steps.
- ![IdP Login Page](src/main/javadoc/doc-files/SSO-Circle-IdP-Login-Page.png "IdP Login Page") Next, click on the **I'm not a robot** checkbox and answer the questions.
-Finally click on the **Continue SAML Single Sign On** button.
+ ![IdP Login Page](src/main/javadoc/doc-files/SSO-Circle-IdP-Login-Page.png "IdP Login Page")
+ * Next, click on the **I'm not a robot** checkbox and answer the questions.
+ * Finally click on the **Continue SAML Single Sign On** button.

- 4. If everything works the way it's supposed to, you'll next be redirected back to the fortress-saml-sample web page and the sam* user views:
+ 4. If everything works during login to IdP you'll be redirected back to the fortress-saml-sample web page.
+The user, sam*, has all links enabled:
  ![sam*](src/main/javadoc/doc-files/Fortress-Saml-Demo-SuperUser.png "Home Page - sam*")

  5. Try a different user...